Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 September 2024 04.21.38 UTC
+- WIB: Minggu, 15 September 2024 05.24.16 UTC
-- WITA: Minggu, 15 September 2024 05.21.38 UTC
+- WITA: Minggu, 15 September 2024 06.24.16 UTC
-- WIT: Minggu, 15 September 2024 06.21.38 UTC
+- WIT: Minggu, 15 September 2024 07.24.16 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship